lzapffe/ds_portfolio/docs/contract.md

   - [ ] Finish Lab 9 by Sunday: 03/23
 - [ ] **Module 10, 03/24 - 03/30 : Overfitting and Cross-validation**
   - [ ] Finish Lab 10 by Sunday: 03/30
-  - [ ] Finish portfolio piece 4 by Sunday: 03/23
 - [ ] **Module 11, 03/31 - 04/06 : Quantifying Uncertainty**
   - [ ] Finish Lab 11 by Sunday: 04/06
-  - [ ] Finish portfolio piece 5 by Sunday: 04/06
 - [ ] **Module 12, 04/07 - 04/13 : Base R and Simulating Data**
-  - [ ] Finish portfolio piece 6 by Sunday: 04/13
 - [ ] **Module 13, 04/14 - 04/20 : Large Language Models**
-  - [ ] Finish portfolio pieces 7 and 8 by Sunday: 04/20
 - [ ] **Module 14, 04/21 - 04/27 : Interactive Web Apps**
-  - [ ] Finish portfolio piece 9 and 10 by Sunday: 04/27
 - [ ] **Portfolio completion**
   - Due on Sunday: 04/27